Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/060-Timers.md

 `TimerParams` allows adding a payload via the `withPayload` action, and a [partition](070-Partitions.md) can be specified.

+For absolute timers, if the specified time is in the past, the Analytics Builder framework will call the `$timerRejected` method defined on the block.
+This method can take the following parameters: `TimerHandle $timerHandle` and `string $reason` (the reason for the timer rejection).
+If the method is not defined on the block, the Analytics Builder framework will throw an exception.
 [< Prev: Blocks with state](050-State.md) | [Contents](000-contents.md) | [Next: Partition values >](070-Partitions.md)